Understand user behavior with reports

 Report types

-Report type Description When to use
+Report type Description Use cases

 Data Explorer Custom reporting tool for visualizing comparisons, breakdowns, and calculations.

-You want to analyze a set of events to understand usage, such as what the most-used or least-used feature is in your application.
+Analyze a set of events to understand usage, such as what the most-used or least-used feature is in your application.

-You want to compare usage by timeframe or segment for a subset of events, such as differences in behavior associated with an event, like feature usage by region.
+Compare usage by timeframe or segment for a subset of events, such as differences in behavior associated with an event, like feature usage by region.

 Funnel Shows conversion rate across a set of specified steps.

-You want to understand conversion rate and where visitors drop off in a flow.
+Measure conversion rate and where visitors drop off in a flow.

-You want to understand how long visitors take between steps and the average time it takes to complete the entire flow.
+See how long visitors take between steps and the average time it takes to complete the entire flow.

-You want to compare different groups of visitors (using metadata) to understand how conversion rate differs and how long it takes visitors to complete a process.
+Compare different groups of visitors (using metadata) to understand how conversion rate differs and how long it takes visitors to complete a process.

 Path Displays actions that users take before or after a specific event.

-You want to identify the most commonly traveled paths from a starting event or leading to an ending event.
+Identify the most commonly traveled paths from a starting event or leading to an ending event.

 You have an ending event in a flow and want to understand what visitors did before getting to that point in your application.